sbrothers7/sbrothers7/README.md

-Amateur programmer trying to do random things.
+An amateur trying to understand CS.